 From 2013-2019, there were some laws in place restricting abortion.
 A woman less than 12 weeks pregnant was required to wait 72 hours, have counseling and get an ultrasound.
 If she was over 12 weeks pregnant, she must obtain the signatures of three physicians approving the abortion.
 In 2019, these laws were reversed.
 Currently, unrestricted abortion is allowed up through 22 weeks of pregnancy, and late term abortions are allowed after approval by a medical consultation with two physicians and a social worker.

 We were so grateful for the more restrictive laws, but regardless of legal status our goal is to change the cultural concepts surrounding abortion and adoption.
 The Lydia Center is dedicated to counseling and helping women while promoting the value of life and the rights of the pre-born baby.
 Our goal is to love, support, and assist women facing unplanned pregnancies, post-abortion trauma, and other family-related crises.
 We also aid impoverished women by giving out donations of clothing, diapers, and other baby necessities.

-Svetlana Jovanova has been the Executive Director of “Lydia – A Beating Heart” since it was founded 2012 and is now the Director of the Lydia Network.
+Svetlana Jovanova is the Executive Director and founder of “Lydia – A Beating Heart” since its foundation in 2012 and is now the Director of the Lydia Network.
 She has attended multiple trainings and conferences with Heartbeat International and CareNet and is certified in peer counseling by both organizations.
 She is LAS certified and certified as a reproductive loss trainer for Life Perspectives.

 Daniela Jordanova has been on staff as staff nurse and counselor with Lydia from the start in 2012.
 She graduated from medical high school as a nurse.
 She has attended several trainings and conferences with Heartbeat International and Save One Europe, and has multiple certificates in peer counseling, unplanned pregnancy counseling, and post-abortion counseling.